limhawjia/Sportal/README.md

 *   Add other users as friends
 *   Form groups with other users
 *   Search for games with your friends
-*   View and post on your friends’ activity feeds
+*   View and post on your friendsï¿½ activity feeds
 *
 4. **Incognito matchmaking**
 *   Unable to find any suitable games?